aman-malviya/Hacks/README.md

 # Or

-### Having so many pending follow requests on your instagram accouts?
+Having so many pending follow requests on your instagram account?
 Let your computer take this opportunity.
 Run the `instagramReject.py` file, and all your pending follow requests will be automatically rejected.

+# Or

+Having so many pending connection requests on your linkedin account?
+Let your computer take this opportunity.
+Run the `linkedinAutoAccept.py` file, and all your pending connection requests will be automatically accepted.